emunsing/battery_optimizer_web/README.md

 - tmp_onethousand_noindex.csv: 0.021
 - tmp_fivehundred_rows_noindex.csv: 0.009

-A **basis** can be saved from a solution to serve as the warm-start initiation point for the next problem:
+A **basis** can be saved from a solution to serve as the warm-start initiation point for the next problem in CLP:
 ```
 $ clp mps_files/tmp_full_noindex.mps solve BasisOut first.bas
 $ clp mps_files/tmp_full_noindex_warmstart.mps BasisIn first.bas solve